| to copacetic web sites, groups, philosophies, direct actions,

 contributions from the local businessmen and put together packages.
 Help

-"One aspect of our strength is that we're starting new programs.
+people survive.'
+"And the Free Food Program starts." [page 211] "One aspect of our strength is that we're starting new programs.
 We begin

 a program called Breakfast for Children, collecting donations of food and